-While the National Policy on Water resources Management and Development (1999) enhances systematic development of facilities in all sectors for promotion of the country's socio-economic progress, it also recognizes the by-products of this process as wastewater.
+3.2.1 National Policy on Water Resources Management and Development recognizes the by-products of this process as wastewater.
 It therefore calls for development of appropriate sanitation systems to protect people's health and water resources from institutional pollution.
 Industrial and business development activities therefore should be accompanied by corresponding waste management systems to handle the wastewater and other waste emanating from their activities.
 The same section requires that such projects should also undergo comprehensive Environmental Impact Assessment (EIA) that will provide suitable measures to be taken to ensure environmental resources and people's health in the immediate neighborhood and further downstream are not negatively impacted by their emissions.